 Going ahead and making the change

-A booklet like this can sometimes be overwhelming.
-It can feel like there are now too many things that we need to do to become inclusive.
-Here's the thing - one step at a time.
-Pick something small, inexpensive and simple - and do that!
+A booklet like this can be overwhelming.
+It can feel like there are too many things that need doing to become inclusive.
+Take one step at a time.
+Start with something small, inexpensive and simple.

 Be an advocate